What is Population Science?

 - the population health education of current and future health care professionals.

-SIU Medicine’s Office of Population Science and Policy looks forward to exploring partnerships and opportunities to achieve our ultimate goal – providing opportunities for healthier, happier, and more successful lives for the residents of central and southern Illinois.
+SIU Medicine’s Department of Population Science and Policy looks forward to exploring partnerships and opportunities to achieve our ultimate goal – providing opportunities for healthier, happier, and more successful lives for the residents of central and southern Illinois.